 For applications in microelectronics, an extremely powerful technology platform based on silicon chips has been developed in the recent decades.
 This is now the basis of complex microprocessors, large memory circuits, and other digital and analog electronics.
 With the introduction of the silicon-on-insulator technology it has been demonstrated that photonic functions can be integrated into this technology platform, so that silicon-based photonic integrated circuits became possible.
 Here, different kinds of optical components can be connected with each other using silicon waveguides .
 Such circuits could be used e.g. to establish very fast communication between circuit boards, between chips on a board, or even within single chips, e.g. connecting different cores of a microprocessor.
 There is a strong need for such fast communication links, because the rapid progress of microprocessors may soon be severely limited by the transmission bandwidth capabilities of electronic connections, made e.g. of copper.
 Optical data transmission allows for much higher data rates and would at the same time eliminate problems resulting from electromagnetic interference.
 The technology may also be useful for other areas of optical communications, such as fiber to the home.

-Silicon photonics can also be considered from the viewpoint of photonics, which is so far normally based on other materials.
-(Silica = amorphous SiO2 is common in photonics, e.g. in silica fibers, but not elementary silicon.)
+Silicon photonics can also be considered from the viewpoint of photonics, which is so far normally based on other optical materials.
+(Fused silica = amorphous SiO2 is common in photonics, e.g. in silica fibers, but much less elementary silicon.)
 The implementation of silicon-based photonic devices, maybe even electrically pumped silicon lasers and silicon amplifiers, could possibly lead to much smaller and much cheaper photonic devices, making accessible a range of applications which so far have been impossible already for reasons of too high cost.

 Although the possible merits of silicon-based photonics are huge, there are also very substantial challenges for such a technology: